sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 ```execute
 oc describe secret mysql-secret
 ```
  - Note that if you see the error ``not found`` the secret has not been created yet.
-This most likely means the RDS instance has not finished provisioning and/or the binding has not beed created yet.
+This most likely means the RDS instance has not finished provisioning and/or the binding has not been created yet.

 ---